What to Know After an Oil Rig Accident

 Slip and Fall Hazards

-Past clients have injured their knees, backs and other parts of their bodies when they have slipped on drilling mud that was negligently allowed to accumulate on a drilling rig floor.
+Past clients have severely injured their knees, backs and other parts of their bodies when they have slipped on drilling mud that was negligently allowed to accumulate on a drilling rig floor.
 It has been our experience that safety practices should be in place on the rig floor to continuously clean the rig floor and make sure that no slippery substances are allowed to accumulate on the rig floor.
-We have successfully handled many claims by proving that the company failed to provide a slip-free rig floor to our clients.
+We have successfully handled many negligence claims by proving that the responsible parties failed to provide a slip-free rig floor to our clients.

 To reduce these hazards and hopefully prevent oil rig accidents, companies should take safety precautions such as:

-• coco mats
+coco mats

-• non-skid paint
+non-skid paint

-• designated walkways
+designated walkways

-• among other precautions…
+among other precautions…

 Mishandling Drilling Slips